gabriellavlara/Master-thesis/Experiments/Base Pipeline.md

 Data-backed up decisions as to why i would continue with IT models

 Proprietary models: start with GPT and DeepSeek.
 First start with something that works,
 1. Run LLM locally or access through API?
+For now, am only testing with API access -> result tends to be much better
+   - for future, might want to test with fine tuned LMs for tweet generation.

 | Criterion                         | API LLM     | Local LLM        |
 | --------------------------------- | ----------- | ---------------- |